dermot-chevrier/vae-gan-anime-face-generator/README.md

 ---

 ## Features
-- Train a **VAE** on anime face dataset for reconstruction and interpolation
+- Trains a **VAE** on anime face dataset for reconstruction and interpolation
-- Generate new images from the **VAE latent space**
+- Generates new images from the **VAE latent space**
-- Train a **GAN** for high-quality sample generation
+- Trains a **GAN** for high-quality sample generation
-- Save outputs as image grids for easy visualization
+- Saves outputs as image grids for easy visualization
 - Includes checkpointing and reproducible experiments

 ---